tonethar/IGME-230-GDD-Master/notes/php-random-activity-demo.md

 ## III.
 Finish it up

-**Let's write the PHP code that downloads the data from the web service - add the following the the file:**
+**Let's write the PHP code that downloads the data from the web service - add the following code to the file:**

 ```php
 <!-- PHP will start here -->